 We believe this formula is important and that the markets address a lack of opportunities for local artists and makers to sell work in an environment that recognises the nature and value of their work.
 Whilst the method of achieving this is simple and somewhat back to basics (market stalls in streets), our events are all delivered with integrity as we present designers, makers and artists from across the region selling their beautiful, original and affordable products.

 Moseley Arts Market (an initiative of Moseley Community Development Trust) is a good example of how as a company we are able to work with partner organisations and local authorities.
-Indeed, many of our markets are delivered in association with our partners such as: Visit Worcester, Malvern District Council, Herefordshire Council, Oxfordshire Arts Partnership and Three Counties Agricultural Society.
+Indeed, many of our markets are delivered in association with our partners such as: Hereford & Worcester Chamber of Commerce, Malvern District Council, Herefordshire Council, Oxfordshire Arts Partnership and Three Counties Agricultural Society, and Colmore Business District.
 We believe by working with such partners, the markets can contribute to local strategies (tourism, town centre development, creative industries, cultural attractions etc) in exchange, partners work with us to ensure the markets are given maximum profile, best locations and remain affordable.

 Back to top